Five floating comparison cards above a laptop, with the center card highlighted and checked

 Do veterinary AI scribes get drug doses right?

 Most don't guarantee it.
 A general AI scribe lets the language model write the dose along with the rest of the note, so it can produce a plausible but incorrect number.
-VetDoze is built differently: the AI only identifies the drug and route, and a deterministic engine calculates the dose and fluid rate from a verified formulary by weight and species — and flags any drug it can't find rather than guessing.
+VetDoze is built differently: the AI only identifies the drug and route, and a deterministic engine calculates the dose and fluid rate from a verified formulary by weight and species, and flags any drug it can't find rather than guessing.

 What's the cheapest veterinary AI scribe?

-For an individual vet, Scribenote's free tier and VetDoze's free plan cost nothing to start, and both have paid tiers around $79/mo.
+For an individual vet, Scribenote's free tier and VetDoze's 30-consult free trial cost nothing to start, and both have paid tiers around $79/mo.
 For a multi-doctor clinic, HappyDoc's flat clinic rate (one price for unlimited users) is often the lowest cost per vet.
 The best value depends on how many providers you're covering.

 Want the scribe that gets the doses right?

-Try VetDoze free — write your next SOAP note by talking, and let a verified formulary, not a language model, fill in the doses.
+Try VetDoze free: write your next SOAP note by talking, and let a verified formulary, not a language model, fill in the doses.